drFerg/RF24/README.md

 # A C Raspberry Pi driver for nRF24L01(+) 2.4GHz Wireless Transceiver

+WIP
+---
+Pretty much a complete re-write of the existing code base to clean up, tighten and improve the library.
+Thus, it's currently in less operational state until all the carefully balanced code is re-factored and made stable. :D

 Design Goals:

 * Maximally compliant with the intended operation of the chip